dpvasani/SwarProf/Backend/README.md

-# Artist Information Extraction API - FastAPI Version
+# Artist Information Extraction API - FastAPI

 A powerful FastAPI-based API for extracting artist information from documents using AI and OCR technologies.